 Munster sink 14-man Leinster in tempestuous Christmas derby

-James Lowe is sent off as Johann van Graan’s side go 2018 unbeaten at Thomond Park
+James Lowe is sent off as Johann van Graan’s side go unbeaten at Thomond in 2018

 James Lowe takes out Andrew Conway, earning himself a red card in Limerick.
 Photograph: Dan Sheridan/Inpho